davidmarquis/fluent-interface-proxy/README.md

 ## Features

  * Supports any type of property by simply copying the value passed in the builder to the bean's property.
- * Supports varargs arguments in builders that can be directly copied to an array property on the target bean, or transformed as any Collection.
+ * Supports varargs arguments in builder methods, which will be be directly copied to an array property on the target bean, or transformed as any Collection.
  * Supports setting bean values using both public setters and using private fields directly.
- * Supports non-standard property-setting methods
+ * Supports custom property-setting methods via the `@Sets` annotation.
- * Supports using non-empty constructors on your beans
+ * Supports using non-empty constructors on your target beans.
+ * Supports transpart conversion between your property-setting method arguments and target properties.
  * Whenever a Builder is encountered in your Builder interface's methods, this builder will be asked to build the object prior to setting the target bean's property value.

 ## Tips for designing your builder interfaces

  * **Any prefix is supported for property-setting methods** In the example above, `with` and `having` are used, but anything else lower case could be used.
+The name of the target property is always assumed to start from the first uppercase character in the method name.
- * **The property names must match between the builder method and the actual bean property** For every property-setting method in your builder, there must exist a property that is named exactly the same as what comes after the lower case prefix.
+ * **Property names should match between the builder method and the actual bean property** For every property-setting method in your builder, there must exist a property that is named exactly the same as what comes after the lower case prefix.
-    Ex: `builder.withSomething` -> `bean.setSomething`
+    Ex: `builder.withSomething -> bean.setSomething`
     For cases when you need to set a different property, use the `@Sets` annotation on the builder method (continue reading for details).
  * **Every property-setting method has to return the builder itself**.
-    We're using the Builder pattern, eh?
+    We're using the Builder pattern, right?
+It's all about chaining.
  * **For multi-valued properties (arrays or collections), you can use varargs in your interface.**
-    The framework will automatically convert to set the correct value on the target bean (even collections!).
+    The library will automatically convert to set the correct value on the target bean (even collections!).
+ * **Arguments of property-setting methods do not need to match the target property's type** Best-effort conversion is attempted every time the type of your property-setting method argument does not match the target property's type.
+See the class `Conversions` for details of the conversions supported out-of-the-box.
  * **You may use a `Builder` in place of any bean in your builder methods.**
     The Builder's `build()` method will automatically be called and the resulting bean will be set on the target bean's property.
- * **By default, your builder interface should extend the `Builder<T>` interface provided in the framework.**
+ * **Your builder interface should extend the `Builder<T>` interface provided in the library.**
     This interface has a single method: `T build(Object...)`.
-If extending this interface is too invasive (I understand why it would be in some cases), you can use your own super interface, but you have to provide custom code to 'plug it in' (see below).
+If extending this interface is too invasive (I understand why it would be in some cases), you can use your own super interface, but you have to provide a custom `BuilderDelegate` to help the library understand what it's building (see below).

 ## Using your own `build` method